w3f/Grants-Program/applications/Subcoin.md

 **Key Deliverables**

 - crate `pallet-bitcoin`: This crate implements the core logic of Bitcoin protocol, handling the transaction processing and UTXO set management.
-- crate `runtime`: A lean Bitcoin specialized Substrate runtime integrating only two pallets frame-system and pallet-bitcoin.
+- crate `subcoin-runtime`: A lean Bitcoin specialized Substrate runtime integrating only two pallets frame-system and pallet-bitcoin.
 - crate `sc-consensus-nakamoto`: This crate offers an import queue for Bitcoin block import and full block verification.
-- crate `bitcoin-network`: This crate is responsible for basic Bitcoin P2P network functionalities, facilitating initial block download from other nodes.
+- crate `subcoin-network`: This crate is responsible for basic Bitcoin P2P network functionalities, facilitating initial block download from other nodes.
-- crate `node`: This crate orchestrates the integration of all components mentioned above, providing a binary `subcoin` for running a fully functional Bitcoin node.
+- crate `subcoin-node`: This crate orchestrates the integration of all components mentioned above, providing a binary `subcoin` for running a fully functional Bitcoin node.

 **Non-Goals**